cesanta/mongoose-os-docs/userguide/advanced-c.md

 In particular, our firmware will:
 - have an ability to read DHT22 temperature/humidity sensor data
 - set up a timer to read and print sensor data to the debug console
-- implement a RPC service allow to read the sensor remotely
+- implement a RPC service for reading the sensor remotely - for example, via MQTT

 ## Start `mos` tool